Law on Oligarchs (Ukraine): Key purpose

-Persons included into the register will be banned from making contributions (directly or indirectly through other persons) in support of political parties, and being a buyer (beneficiary of the buyer) in the process of privatization of large-scale privatization objects.
+Persons included in the register will be banned from making contributions, either directly or indirectly through other persons, in support of political parties, and being a buyer, or beneficiaries of the buyers, in the process of privatization of large-scale privatization objects.

 Consideration of the bill in the Parliament

 The Verkhovna Rada passed the first reading of president's bill No. 5599 on oligarchs on July 1, 2021.
-Some 275 MPs voted for the document at an extraordinary plenary session of the parliament.
+A total of 275 MPs voted in favor of the bill at an extraordinary plenary session of the parliament.

-In the second reading and in general The Verkhovna Rada has adopted Law on September 23, 2021, by 279 lawmakers votes.
+In the second reading and in general, the Verkhovna Rada adopted the Law on September 23, 2021, with 279 lawmakers voting in favor.

-The Chairman of the Verkhovna Rada of Ukraine Dmitro Razumkov informed that the voting process in the Verkhovna Rada for the project was held in violation of the rules.
-According to Dmytro Razumkov, the initiators of such a review process misled people's deputies, but did not vote for it themselves, as they understand the responsibility for such actions.
-Moreover, according to him, the "hasty adoption" of the anti-oligarchs law has led to inconsistencies in the document.
+The Chairman of the Verkhovna Rada of Ukraine Dmytro Razumkov said that the Rada's rules of procedure had been violated during the voting process.
+Razumkov said that the people who proposed a "special procedure" for the bill's consideration had misled Rada deputies, but had not voted for the procedure themselves because they understood they would be held responsible.
+Moreover, according to him, the "hasty adoption" of the anti-oligarchs law led to inconsistencies in the document.
+Razumkov said that he would vote for the law, as his amendment had been "taken into account".

 Request to the Venice Commission

-Chairman of the Verkhovna Rada of Ukraine Dmytro Razumkov submitted bill No. 5599 on oligarchs for the conclusion to the European Commission For Democracy through Law (Venice Commission) on September 10, 2021.
-This was done in accordance with the demands of the Ombudsman and 4 out of 5 opposition factions in the Parliament.
+Chairman of the Verkhovna Rada of Ukraine Dmytro Razumkov submitted bill No. 5599 on oligarchs for review to the European Commission for Democracy through Law (Venice Commission) on September 10, 2021.
+This was done in accordance with the demands of the Ombudsman and four out of five opposition factions in the Parliament.
+This was opposed by Zelenskyy's Servant of the People party, which Razumkov had been a founding member of, leading to conflict between Razumkov, Zelenskyy and the party, and contributing to Razumkov's later dismissal as chairman by a parliamentary vote.

 On September 15, 2021, the Venice Commission confirmed the existence of an appeal from Ukraine regarding this bill.
-The Venice Commission will present its conclusion to the draft law regarding its observance of human rights by December 15, 2021.
+The Venice Commission was expected to present its conclusion to the draft law, including its observance of human rights, by December 15, 2021.

+In June 2023, the Venice Commission released its opinion.
+The Commission said that it "firmly supports the goal of fighting oligarchic influence", but emphasised that de-oligarchisation was a "very complex issue" and the method chosen to achieve it was of "decisive importance".
+It distinguished between the "systemic" and "personal" approaches to fighting oligarchy, and said the law focused on the latter and was potentially vulnerable to political misuse.
+It recommended that Ukraine defer the law's implementation until after the end of the Russo-Ukrainian war, and commented that the full-scale Russian invasion had already reduced oligarchs' influence because many of their businesses had been destroyed.
+In August 2023, thenNSDC secretary Oleksiy Danilov said that no one had been added to the register yet, due to difficulties assessing assets during wartime.
+In September 2023, Ukraine postponed the creation of the oligarch register until three months after the end of martial law.